Friday, September 12th, 2025

 Let’s start with the reception to The Lost Days.
 How has it been so far?

-Oh, well, the reception has been good.
-I’ll say a little better than I thought, because there haven’t been a lot of stories like this.
+The reception has been good.
+I’ll say a little better than I thought, since there haven’t been a lot of stories like this.
 First of all, it’s a little bit difficult to get attention with a drama in the current industry landscape.
-Secondly, because it’s also old love, a territory that we haven’t tested well enough in Nollywood.
+Secondly, because it’s old love, a territory that we haven’t tested enough in Nollywood.
 I was really looking forward to seeing what people felt.
-For some reason, the negatives that we have gotten is because people wish they got a romance story from start to end.
-Yeah.
-So it means that there’s something there, and at least we opened the doorway to those types of stories.
+The negatives we have received are from people who wish they’d gotten a romance story from start to end.
+Good thing we opened the doorway to these types of stories.

 That was something I noticed, too.
 A lot of viewers seemed to wish it leaned fully into the romance.